Loveless (manga): Anime

 A 12-episode anime adaptation was made by J.C.Staff, and first aired in Japan from April 2005 to June 2005.
 The episodes covered approximately volumes 1–4, due to production starting in August 2004—about four months before volume 5 was published.
-Because the source material hadn't finished its serialization, and with a limit of 12 episodes, the anime adaptation has quite a few differences.
+Because the source material had not finished its serialization, and with a limit of 12 episodes, the anime adaptation has quite a few differences.
 The most notable is the series finale, which was written specifically for the anime and left the storyline open to the possibility of a future sequel.
 The opening theme music was "Tsuki no Curse" and the ending theme was "Michiyuki"; both were composed by Yuki Kajiura and arranged by Masayuki Sakamoto, and performed by Kaori Hikita.
 Media Blasters licensed and released an English subtitled version in early 2006.
 On April 26, 2011, Media Blasters re-released the series with an English dub titling it as "Loveless: Vocal Collection".
 The series is also licensed in German by Tokyopop.